 Scotland is building a net zero, nature positive future.
 The Global Climate Emergency and the Nature Emergency are twin reinforcing crises: the actions we take to address each are fundamental to our wellbeing and survival as a species.

-Scotland is at the forefront of the journey to reach net zero emissions and build a climate resilient, nature positive future.
+Scotland is at the forefront of the journey to reach net zero and halt biodiversity loss by 2045.
 Reaching net zero means taking on the challenges of decarbonisation.
 Changing how we travel, how we heat our homes, and the sustainability of our food supplies are all vital.
-Scotland committed to ambitious targets for Scotland to be net zero by 2045, in recognition of the urgency of the crisis.
-We knew it would not be easy.

 Scotland is working closely with other nations to do all we can.
-We are accelerating the development of renewable and low carbon energy.
-Our universities are leading pioneering climate change research and our businesses are training our workforce to thrive in the world’s emerging sustainable industries.
-Our commitment to equality and social justice means we are working to support countries and communities most affected by climate change through our Climate Justice Fund.
+We are accelerating the development of renewables and low carbon energy.
+Our universities are leading pioneering climate change research, and our businesses are training our workforce to thrive in the world’s emerging sustainable industries.
+Our commitment to equality and social justice means we are working to support countries and communities most affected by climate change through our Climate Justice Fund (gov.scot)

-We were proud to welcome world leaders to the UN Climate Summit COP26 in our city of Glasgow in 2021, and in 2022 Scotland played an instrumental role at COP27 in encouraging other countries to join us in the creation of a Loss and Damage fund.
-The focus is now on action, and Scotland will play its part at COP28.
+We were proud to welcome world leaders to the UN Climate Summit COP26 in Glasgow in 2021, and in 2022 Scotland played an instrumental role at COP27 in encouraging other countries to join us in the creation of a Loss and Damage fund.
+The focus is now on action, and Scotland will play its part at COP30 in Brazil.

 Global Climate Justice

-Scotland also helped establish the Wellbeing Economy Governments group, an initiative where countries work together to develop sustainability, prosperity and resilience in their economies.
-Additionally, Scotland sits as one of five co-chairs of the Under2 Coalition, committed to ambitious climate action to limit global temperature rises.
+Scotland also helped establish the Wellbeing Economy Governments (gov.scot) group, an initiative where countries work together to develop sustainability, prosperity and resilience in their economies.
+Additionally, Scotland sits as one of five co-chairs of the Under2 Coalition (theclimategroup.org), committed to ambitious climate action to limit global temperature rises.

-Participating in global actions has given Scotland the chance to help deliver lasting change but there is more we can do and the journey will require communities the world over to come together to tackle the big challenges and do more.
+Participating in global actions has given Scotland the chance to help deliver lasting change.
+We know there is more that we can do and will continue to work with communities around the world to come together and tackle the big challenges.

 Renewable Energies

-Scotland is renowned as a renewables pioneer, and has made excellent progress in renewable electricity generation.
+Scotland is renowned as a pioneer of renewables and has made excellent progress in renewable electricity generation.
 We’ve set a target for 2030 for the equivalent of 50% of the energy for Scotland's heat, transport and electricity use to come from renewable sources.

-Scotland is home to the world’s first floating windfarm, Hywind Scotland, with the world's largest, Kincardine, operating just south of Aberdeen.
+Scotland is home to the world’s first floating windfarm - Hywind Scotland (Equinor.com), and the world's largest floating windfarm – Kincardine (principlepower.com), operating just south of Aberdeen.
 Combined, both projects generate enough renewable energy to power around 71,000 homes.

-As well as a number of world-leading tidal energy project, Scotland is home to the world's first offshore tidal energy array and the world’s most powerful tidal turbine.
+Alongside a number of tidal energy projects, Scotland has deployed the world’s first fully-operational offshore tidal array with Nova Innovation (novainnovation.com) and the world’s most powerful tidal turbine with Orbital Marine Power (orbitalmarine.com)

-Scotland also hosts a number of world-leading hydrogen demonstration projects including: the H100 project in Fife which will deliver the world’s first domestic hydrogen heat network; hydrogen bus fleets; and the world’s first hydrogen production from tidal energy in Orkney.
+Scotland also hosts a number of hydrogen energy projects, which are shaping a greener future.
+These include the world’s first domestic hydrogen heat network, hydrogen bus fleets, and the world’s first hydrogen production from tidal energy in Orkney.

 Just Transition